Information about long-distance trains running at night which offer sleeping accommodation.

 Customers can choose from a wide selection of food and drinks including sandwiches, baguettes, snacks and a well stocked bar.
 At busy times, use of the Lounge Car may be restricted to First Class ticket holders.

-- First Great Western Sleepers Night Riviera Sleeper
+- Great Western Railway Sleepers Night Riviera Sleeper

 A full range of drinks, snacks and meals are available.
 Hot and continental breakfasts are served in the morning.